dyzhuu/personal-companion-bot-workshop/README.md

 ---

-### Step 2.2: Install modules
+### Step 2.2: Create Environment
 Open the code in your IDE of choice.
 If you don't have one already, you can install a free one [here](https://code.visualstudio.com/download)

-Open up the CLI and enter the following commands:
+Open up the CLI and enter the command:

 `pip install virtualenv`